sparkison/fullcircle_bootstrap/README.md

 </div>
 ```

 **3.** Theme now includes baked-in minification of inline js/css and html.
-If you wish to remove this functionality simply uncomment/delete the `includes` line from ~line 308 in the `functions.php` file.
+If you wish to remove this functionality simply uncomment/delete the `require` line from ~line 308 in the `functions.php` file.